-- As poultry project members, you are required to have an interview on Saturday, August 5.
-Please do not bring any birds.
-For your interview, bring your up-to-date project manual, green and yellow recordsheets. - If you are selling a 4-H pen of layers or meat birds, you must complete Quality Assurance training the first year you are selling.
-If you are in FFA, quality assurance training is not required unless requestedby the Ag Advisor. - You must treat your birds for mites and lice 10 daysbefore, and then on the day you bring them to the fair.
+- As poultry project members, you are required to have an interview on Saturday, August 3rd, unless other arrangements have been made.
+Please do not bring any birds to your interview.
+For your interview bring your up-to-date project manual and your green and yellow recordsheets.
+If you have not completed your interview you cannot bring a bird to Fair. - If you are selling a 4-H pen of layers or meat birds, you must complete Quality Assurance training - once as a Junior Member (8-13) and again as a Senior member (14-18).
+If you are in FFA, quality assurance training is not required unless requested by the Ag Advisor. - You must treat your birds for mites and lice 14 days before cage-in and then again seven days later.
+Check them over the day prior to cage in and re-treat if necessary.
 The superintendents will look at your birds when you bring them into the barn.
-If we find lice or mites, you will have to take infected birds home. - Vaccination for Newcastle disease: There is a law that you must vaccinate your birds if they come from a flock or area where the disease has occurred.
-Because there is no evidence of Newcastle disease in Montana at this time, you donot need to vaccinate your birds.
-However, if any infected birds are found in the state, the MontanaState Veterinarian may activate the law, and then you would have to get your birds vaccinated.
+If we find lice or mites you will have to take infected birds home. - Vaccination for Newcastle disease: There is a law that you must vaccinate your birds if they come from a flock or area where the disease has occurred.
+Because there is no evidence of Newcastle disease in Montana at this time, you do not need to vaccinate your birds.
+However, if any infected birds are found in the state, the Montana State Veterinarian may activate the law, and then you would have to get your birds vaccinated. - Please look for signs of illness in your birds (coughing, sneezing, lethargy, blue wattles or combs, etc.) and leave the birds at home if they are sick.